Pins

 From: Griffin V. To: [REDACTED] Date: Tuesday, April XX, XXXX at 9:42:32 AM Dinner Friday with [REDACTED].
 Single question? – G From: [REDACTED] To: Griffin V. Date: Tuesday, April XX, XXXX at 10:01:47 AM

-I’m not easily ruffled.
-But this was Vérité.
 I watched Jean-Claude's soul physically leave his body before he composed himself and slithered toward our table, smiling.
 You could feel the molecular rejection.

 A woman outside Zabar’s.
 Sobbing.
 Cheap shoes, knockoff trench.
 Mascara bleeding like a hostage.
 Maurice was returning from Dean & DeLuca with my order—black figs, Sicilian anchovies, duck confit—and he stopped.
 Took a moment.
 Removed a linen handkerchief from his jacket pocket.
 Monogrammed.
 Oxblood thread.
 M.J.